aws-samples/hpc-cost-simulator/docs/JobAnalyzer.md

 It produces an hour-by-hour cost simulation, placing the output in the `output/` subfolder (by default).

-For convenience, the analyzer can call the parser and analyze the output in 1 step, however we recommend calling perfoming the analysis in separate stages (see "How data is analyzed") in [index.md](index.md).
+For convenience, the analyzer can call the parser and analyze the output in 1 step, however we recommend perfoming the analysis in separate stages (see "How data is analyzed") in [index.md](index.md).

 ## Prerequisites